My Blind Date

 When Goma arrived, I became tongue-tied.
 I did not know what to speak, how to begin conversation.
 We sat in a Professor’s office.
 Goma broke the silence.
 She was clear in her mind that it is difficult for a visually challenged person to get a job.
 But her experience of interviews was painful.
 She realized that the interviews were just a routine formality; that the interviewers were not seriously considering her for a job was obvious to her.
 Some organizations, particularly those in the Public Sector, have a policy of providing a job to the disabled.
 So, the HR managers of those organizations interview disabled students, and very often it is an empty formality, just a compliance to the procedure.
 They often do not select anybody.

 Interviews had hurt her deeply and she started crying while narrating those experiences.
 I did not know what to do.
 I had never felt so helpless.
-That she was not able to my tears was the only saving grace.
+That she was not able to see my tears was the only saving grace.
 A few minutes later both of us regained our composure.

 “Sorry Sir.”
 Goma said, “Interview has been a humiliating experience.”